 Alzheimer’s Society has supported the development of Jelly Drops, bite-sized sweets designed to increase your water intake.
-Find out about the latest progress on the development of this exciting product, and how they've been helping people with dementia with an easy and tasty way to support their hydration independently.
+Find out about the new and improved recipe for this exciting product, and how they've been helping people with dementia with an easy and tasty way to support their hydration independently.

 What are Jelly Drops?

-Jelly Drops are a bite-sized, sugar-free sweets containing 95 per cent water and added electrolytes.
+Jelly Drops are bite-sized, sugar-free sweets containing 95 per cent water and added electrolytes.

-They were invented by Lewis Hornby, who was inspired by his grandmother and her love for sweets.
+They were invented by Lewis Hornby, who was inspired by his late grandmother and her love for sweets.
 Lewis developed bright, raindrop-shaped sweets as an easy way to increase her daily water intake.

 Lewis and his Jelly Drops team have worked alongside people with dementia, doctors and dementia psychologists to develop their fantastic product.

-Alzheimer’s Society is delighted to have partnered with Lewis and the Jelly Drops team over the last year through our Accelerator Programme during the product's development.
+Alzheimer’s Society is delighted to have partnered with Lewis and the Jelly Drops team through our Accelerator Programme during the product's development.

 Since launching in July 2020, we have been excited to see Jelly Drops reaching people living with dementia who need them.